MohamedS0bhy/scoreKeeper/README.md

 # scoreKeeper
-a javaScript task for keep players scores
+a javaScript task that keeps players scores